Frequently asked questions about the Lead and Copper Rule Improvements

 How should a utility proceed with a replacement if the lead portion is on the private side or if the service line is 100% privately owned?

-The LCRI indicates that regardless of ownership, if a system can be provided “access” (i.e. through an owner’s signing of a Right of Entry agreement), then it is responsible for replacing the service line.
-The system must offer to replace the line, but if replacements are not funded through grants or loans, then the utility has to offer the replacement, but it can be at a cost to the customer.
+The LCRI indicates that regardless of ownership, if a system can be provided “access” (i.e. through an owner’s signing of a Right of Entry agreement or other legal authority), then it is responsible for replacing the service line.
+The system must offer to replace the line, but if replacements are not funded through grants or loans, the utility does not have to pay for the replacement and can charge the customer.
 Regardless of ownership, the line must be offered to be replaced.

 Does the utility have to offer to replace the customer's side, or can they simply refer them to contact a certified plumber?

+A utility will be responsible for demonstrating the minimum replacement rate per year is achieved.
+There will be a range of approaches, mechanisms and incentives that should be considered to meet the minimum targets.
 It is our team’s understanding that utilities must offer to hire the contractor and perform the replacement for the customer.
-If certified plumbers are pre-approved, they must offer to coordinate with the plumbers if this is the elected route for replacement.
-However, the customer can be responsible for the cost of the replacement on the private-side.
+If certified plumbers are pre-approved, they must offer to coordinate with the plumbers if this is the elected route for replacement and not leave it to the customer to coordinate.
+However, the utility is not required to be responsible for the cost of the replacement on the private side.
 Our experts are seeking further clarification from the EPA on other contracting options for utilities.

 Are utilities that have split ownership of service lines subject to the 10-year replacement requirement?